TrustlyInc/trustly-react-native-example/README.md

 }
 ```

-## Closing Chrome Custom Tab in Android
+## Closing Chrome Custom Tabs on Android

 ### RedirectActivity

-When the application receive some action for example `in-app-browser-rn`, or the name that you defined in `urlScheme`, it will call your target Activity with some flags, and reload it.
+When the application receives some action like `in-app-browser-rn` (or any name that you defined in the `urlScheme`), it will call your target Activity with some flags, and reload it.

-The example below is from `RedirectActivity`
+The example below is from `RedirectActivity`:

 ```java
     Intent intent = new Intent(getApplicationContext(), MainActivity.class);